Logo Futurismo

 5.4 Ribeira Grande & Santa Barbara Beach

-5.5 Santa Iria Viewpoint
+5.5 Miradouro de Santa Iria

-7 Complementary Information
+6 Complementary Information

-7.1 Useful Tools & Apps
+6.4 Useful Tools & Apps

 9 FAQs

-10 Conclusion
+10 Map

 Day 1: Take a Complete Tour of Ponta Delgada

 It is necessary to take a whole day to explore Ponta Delgada.
-This is the economic capital of the Azores, the biggest and most populated city.
+This is the economic capital of the Azores, the biggest and most populous city.
 There are many important landmarks, such as monuments, churches, and parks, to discover.

 You can take a guided city tour to gain a local perspective and historical explanations.
 This way, you will know everything about the city and only visit the best parts.
-Otherwise, you can explore on foot, as it is a rather small city with everything accessible by walking.
+Otherwise, you can explore on foot, as it is a relatively small city with everything accessible by walking.
 There are no tramways or underground metro stations; the only transportation available is taxis, mini-buses, and a little tourist train on wheels.

 Mãe de Deus Viewpoint & Hermitage